Market Research: A Powerful Tool for Any Business

 Whether you’re launching a product, trying to improve customer service or looking to expand your business beyond your niche, market research is an essential component of your success.
 Every business owner knows that risks come with the territory.
 Resources are limited, you want those risks to be calculated.

-Keep in mind that, on a fundamental level, all consumer behaviour is dependent on context.
+Keep in mind that, on a fundamental level, all consumer behaviour depends on context.
 Market research gives you insight into which type of context is most likely to encourage sales.
-This will help you tailor your products and marketing campaigns according to current trends, ideal customer profile, location, and market size.
+This will help you tailor your products and marketing campaigns to current trends, ideal customer profiles, locations, and market size.

 In this article, we will go through the key aspects of market research.
-Outlining the main reasons why companies conduct market research, and some of the common mistakes to avoid.
+We are outlining the main reasons why companies conduct market research and some of the common mistakes to avoid.

 Companies use market research to determine whether new business opportunities are feasible.
 It’s the process of collecting information about your niche, target audience and buyer persona to determine the extent to which there is a demand for your products or services.
-Once the data is analyzed, if the results do not reflect an adequate demand, it’s likely that the business opportunity will not be profitable.
+Once the data is analyzed, if the results do not reflect an adequate demand, likely, the business opportunity will not be profitable.

 Depending on the source of information, there are two types of market research: primary research and secondary research.

-Secondary research is based on trend reports, industry content, market statistics and sales data – basically all public and internal records you can draw conclusions from.
+Secondary research is based on trend reports, industry content, market statistics and sales data – all public and internal records you can conclude from.
 Thus, secondary research is particularly helpful when assessing your competitors.

 Public sources such as government statistics are the most accessible type of data used for this research.
 Commercial resources such as market reports compiled by research agencies like Pew, Forrester or Gartner can also be very insightful, but you will have to pay to obtain access.